ohnosequences/mg7/docs/paper/paper.md

 ## A new approach to data analysis

-General approach.
-An analysis is defined as a software project.
-It can evolve in the same way.
-We can run the analysis in a test phase, review configuration and changes, etc. Key advantages of this approach are
+MG7 proposes to define and work with a particular data analysis task as a software project, using Scala.
+The idea is that *everything*: data description, their location, configuration parameters, the infrastructure used, ... should be expressed as Scala code, and treated in the same way as any (well-managed) software project.
+This includes, among other things, using version control systems (`git` in our case), writing tests, making stable releases following [semantic versioning](http://semver.org/) or publishing artifacts to a repository.

+What we see as key advantages of this approach (when coupled with compile-time specification and checking), are

 - **Reproducibility** the same analysis can be run again with exactly the same configuration in a trivial way.
-- **Versioning** The analysis is a software project so it goes through the same stages, there can be different versions, stable releases, etc.
+- **Versioning** as in any software project, there can be different versions, stable releases, etc.
 - **Reuse** we can build standard configurations on top of this and reuse them for subsequent data analysis.
+A particular data analysis *task* can be used as a *library* in further analysis.
-- **Decoupling** We can start working on the analysis specification, without any need for data in a much easier way.
+- **Decoupling** We can start working on the analysis specification, without any need for available data in a much easier way.
+- **Documentation** We can take advantage of all the effort put into software documentation tools and practices, such as in our case Scaladoc or literate programming.
+As documentation, analysis processes and data specification live together in the files, it is much easier to keep coherence between them.
-- **Expresiveness and safety** choose only from valid Illumina read types, build default FLASH command based on that, ...
+- **Expresiveness and safety** For example in our case we can choose only from valid Illumina read types, and then build a default FLASH command based on that.
+The output locations, being declared statically, are also available for use in further analysis.

 ## Inputs, outputs, data: compile-time, expressive, composable